 Before You Begin

-If the lawn has thatch (a compact layer of grass and soil), it might need aerating before overseeding.
+If your lawn has thatch (a compact layer of grass and soil), it might need dethatching or aerating before you spread seed.
 Otherwise, the grass seed used in overseeding won’t reach the soil to germinate and take root.
 Aerating creates holes in the grass and soil through which water, oxygen, and vital nutrients can reach the new grass seed and the roots of the existing grass.

 The goal of overseeding a lawn is to get the grass seed in contact with the soil.
 To do that, the first step is to mow the lawn.
 Mow it shorter than usual so the grass seed will have a better chance of reaching the soil.
 Make sure to bag the clippings so they don’t come between the seeds and soil.

 After mowing, rake the entire lawn to remove dead grass, rocks, sticks, and any other debris.
-This process removes any final barriers between the grass seed and soil while also loosening the soil in preparation for seeding and germination.
+This process removes any final barriers between the grass seed and soil, and loosens the soil in preparation for seeding and germination.

-Soil amendments are different from fertilizers in that amendments have specific nutrients and chemical compositions for specific soil types.
+Soil amendments are different from fertilizers.
+Amendments have specific nutrients and chemical compositions for specific soil types.
 For example, lime, wood ash, and poultry manure raise the pH level of acidic soil to make it more suitable for certain plants and grasses.
 Sulfur amendments, on the other hand, add acidity to alkaline soil.
-Additions of peat moss for clay soil and compost for sandy soil also can improve the nutrients in and condition of the lawn.
+Additions of peat moss for clay soil and compost for sandy soil also can improve the nutrients in the lawn and its condition.